Gurki-gtb/stryde-ecommerce-analysis/README.md

 # Tier 2 - Overinvested

 ### Paid Search
   - This could actually come as a surprisde to many.
-To be clear, Paid Search is not a bad marketing source it's actually the opposite.
+To be clear, Paid Search is not a bad marketing source its actually the opposite.
 However, in comparison to Organic Search (which has almost no acquisition cost) it lags in performance and costs significantly more to maintain.
     ## Marketing, Finance:
-      - If a channel which directly costs almost nothing is outperforming it, it's highly likely if the money invested into this channel was reallocated to Organic it would perform even better.
+      - If a channel which directly costs almost nothing is outperforming it, its highly likely if the money invested into this channel was reallocated to Organic it would perform even better.
       - Continue investing in Paid Search, but we need to reduce that investment.
 Redirect this investment to Organic Search.
     ## Operations:
-      - The strength of Paid Search's AOV does a lot of heavy lifting in making up for it's return rates.
-Investigate the root cause for the product returns, try to identify if it's due to packing issues, supplier defect or a completely different operational issue.
+      - The strength of Paid Search's AOV does a lot of heavy lifting in making up for its return rates.
+Investigate the root cause for the product returns, try to identify if its due to packing issues, supplier defect or a completely different operational issue.

 ---

 # Tier 3 - Monitor & Improve

 ### Email
-- Email generates strong order volume but is held back by it's low AOV.
+- Email generates strong order volume but is held back by its low AOV.

   ## Marketing, Finance:
   - Introduce minimum spending thresholds to unlockl free shipping - incentivising customers to spend more.